bladeba/MSX/Enhanced Games/YS 2 HDD version/readme.md

 - You can put your favourite MGSEL songs in */MGS* subdirectory
 ##

-Thanks to: mmlbox,  232 Translations, David Madurga, Raul Fernandez
+Thanks to: mmlbox,  232 Translations, David Madurga, Raul Fernandez, FX